Sidz204/CarND-T2-P3-Kidnapped_Vehicle/README.md

-# CarND-T2-P3-Kidnapped_Vehicle
+# Kidnapped Vehicle Project

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project the aim was to implement a 2 dimensional particle filter in C++.
+Particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step filter will also get observation and control data.

+Files: